JacobRPrice/JacobRPrice.github.io/_posts/2018-03-27-Use-Full-Boil-Volume.md

 image: /assets/misc/BrewImprove/IMG_9459.JPG
 ---

 Recently, I was party to a discussion on what the ideal boil volume is for partial mash homebrewers.
 As with almost any topic, a proportion of opinions seem to break down into two disparate "parties" comprised of hardliners, while the rest of the population fall somewhere in between.
-While this may seem esoteric, I do think that homebrewers should consider their options before setting on hard and vast volumes especially when they embark on the journey of perfecting (or at the very least improving) a recipe.
+While this may seem esoteric, I do think that homebrewers should consider their options before setting on hard and fast volumes especially when they embark on the journey of perfecting (or at the very least improving) a recipe.
 I thought I'd weigh in on the issue...

 ### Small boil volumes
 Advocates for small boil volumes, either the smallest possible or significantly smaller than your end batch volume (typically 5 gallons), point to a number of benefits: